 Student-athletes are required to be in attendance at least one-half the school day in order to participate in practices or contests/events that same day.
-Students absent from school on Friday with a contest the following day (Saturday) will be eligible to participate provided the absence is excused and verified with the athletic director or principal before the event.
+For Saturday contests, student-athletes are required to be in attendance at least one-half the school day on Friday.